PubGentleman/RoommateSwipe/replit.md

 The application is built with React Native and Expo, using TypeScript and leveraging React's experimental features for performance.
 It employs React Navigation for a role-based navigation structure (Renter, Host, Agent/Landlord) with nested navigators.
 UI/UX follows a theme system supporting light/dark modes and uses reusable, themed components.

 **Core Features by Role:**
-- **Renter:** Swipe-based matching with priority placement, 1-on-1 messaging (with limits for Basic users), comprehensive group management, property exploration with advanced filters (Plus/Priority only), saved properties, and an AI Match Assistant (Plus/Priority).
+- **Renter:** Swipe-based matching with priority placement, 1-on-1 messaging (with limits for Basic users), Priority messaging (Priority users can message without matching; Basic users can pay $0.99 for single message), comprehensive group management, property exploration with advanced filters (Plus/Priority only), saved properties, and an AI Match Assistant (Plus/Priority).
 Boost feature available for profile visibility.
+Gender displayed using modern Unicode symbols (♂♀⚧).
 - **Host:** Property listing management (CRUD), application review, listing status control, and featured listings (Priority only).
 - **Agent:** Multi-property portfolio management, document verification, legal template library, and professional credential verification.